dnewmon/selfdns/README.md

 selfdns
 =======

-A DNS Server that resolves to itself on any domain request.
+A simple DNS server that resolves to itself when asked for any domain request.

 Development Status